 Kinetta Archival Scanners are designed to safely scan film that archives deal with daily.
 Nitrate, film with torn or missing perforations, film with serious shrinkage – film that can not tolerate sprocket-based or pin-registered transports, small-diameter rollers with edge support, dancer arms, or tight wraps around multiple rollers.
 Torn perforations do not need to be repaired before scanning – the film should be cleaned when possible, and existing splice integrity checked, but time-consuming repairs are not necessary.

-Kinetta scanners use no sprockets (except for the optional footage counter, which uses a passive follower sprocket) and no conventional rollers.
+Kinetta scanners use no sprockets and no conventional rollers.
 The threading path is short, simple and unvarying – no spring-loaded dancer arms.
-All four rollers are three-inch Particle Transfer Rollers, which remove most dust and surface debris from the film.
+All the rollers are three-inch Particle Transfer Rollers, which remove most dust and surface debris from the film.
 The PTRs fully support the entire width of the film, which prevents small tears from turning into a large rips.

 The only other thing the film touches is the curved gate, which greatly improves the handling of warped film.
 Gates are available for any format between 8mm and 35mm, including 9.5mm, 17.5mm, 22mm, 28mm, and 35/32mm.